sonomicrolabs/sonomicrolabs-sonomicrolabs.github.io/pages/home.md

   align: left
   image: "/assets/images/gen/content/drop-data.webp"
   heading: "Welcome to SonoMicro, your partner in sustainable water management solutions."
-  sub_heading: "Our cutting-edge, non-invasive sub-metering hardware and intuitive digital platform empower data-driven decisions to optimize water use and reduce waste.
-Focused on mid-sized European companies subject to the EU Corporate Sustainability Reporting Directive (CSRD), we offer tailored services to help you achieve sustainability goals within budget constraints.
-Join us in revolutionizing water management and fostering a greener future.
+  sub_heading: "Our advanced sub-metering technology and digital platform enable data-driven optimization of water use for European companies subject to the EU CSRD.
+Experience the SonoMicro advantage with our customer-centered services.
 Experience the SonoMicro advantage today."
   features:
     enabled: true
     list:
-      - text: "Accurate, real-time measurements of water flow for efficient water consumption monitoring"
+      - text: "Autonomous, real-time measurements of water flow for efficient water consumption monitoring, helping you meet CSRD regulatory requirements."
         fa_icon: "fas fa-check"
       - text: "Seamless integration and user-friendly interface for easy implementation and data visualization."
         fa_icon: "fas fa-check"